-Buckingham Palace is the British Royal Family’s official residence and also a popular visitor attraction.
-Planning your visit and researching its history can be a bit of a task.
-To help you out, I’ve put together this guide with information on tickets, tours, time budgeting, and the palace’s history.
-Here’s what you need to know to visit Buckingham Palace.
+Don’t just stand outside and look for the full-mast flag that means the monarch is home—go in!
+Buckingham Palace is the British Royal Family’s official residence and even you can visit.
+That said, it can be tricky and you’ll need to plan ahead.
+To help you out, I’ve put together this guide with info on tickets, tours, what to see, and the palace’s history.
+Here’s how to visit Buckingham Palace.

 Pro Tip: Planning what to do on your trip to London?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
-Check out our guide to London for more planning resources, our top London tours for a memorable trip, and the top things to do in London.
+Check out our guide to London for more planning resources, our best Buckingham Palace tours for a memorable trip, and the top things to do in London.

 Visiting Buckingham Palace: What We’ll Cover